chenjr0719/AFS-docs/docs/portal/scenario.md

 	c.
 Pick the second cell, and click `Run` to execute it.
 	![](../_static/images/portal/scenario/2-1.png)

 	d.
-Click the icon in the left side to save it, and click `SAVE` to upload the Analytic App.
+Click the icon in the left side to save it, and click `SAVE` to upload the Analytics App.
 	![](../_static/images/portal/scenario/2-2.png)

 	e.
-Wait a minute, the status of the Analytic will change to **Running**, and go to next step.
+Wait a minute, the status of the Analytics will change to **Running**, and go to next step.
 	![](../_static/images/portal/scenario/2-3.png)

-	Note: After the processing, the training_dt_model node is generated in the Online Flow IDE.
+	**Note:** After the processing, the training_dt_model node is generated in the Online Flow IDE.

 2. Subscribe the influxdb_query node in the Online Flow IDE.

 	a.
-In the **Catalog**, we can subscribe the **influxdb_query** node in the Analytic category.
+In the **Catalog**, we can subscribe the **influxdb_query** node in the Analytics category.
 Please refer the screeshots as follows:
 	![](../_static/images/portal/scenario/2-4.png)
 	![](../_static/images/portal/scenario/2-5.png)

 	b.
 The **influxdb_query** is shown in the **Analytics List** when it's subscribed successfully.

 	c.
-Wait a minute, the status of the Analytic will change to **Running**, and go to next step.
+Wait a minute, the status of the Analytics will change to **Running**, and go to next step.

-	Note: After the processing, the influxdb_query node is generated in the Online Flow IDE.
+	**Note:** After the processing, the influxdb_query node is generated in the Online Flow IDE.

 3. Subscribe the OTA node in the Online Flow IDE.

 	a.
-In the **Catalog**, we can subscribe the **OTA** node in the Analytic category.
+In the **Catalog**, we can subscribe the **ota** node in the Analytics category.
 Please refer the screeshots as follows:
 	![](../_static/images/portal/scenario/2-7.png)
 	![](../_static/images/portal/scenario/2-8.png)

 	b.
-The **OTA analytic** is listed in the **Analytic List** when it's subscribed successfully.
+The **OTA** is listed in the **Analytics** when it's subscribed successfully.

 	c.
-Wait a minute, the status of the Analytic will change to **Running**, and go to next step.
+Wait a minute, the status of the Analytics will change to **Running**, and go to next step.

-	Note: After the processing, the OTA node is generated in the Online Flow IDE.
+	**Note:** After the processing, the OTA node is generated in the Online Flow IDE.

 4. Setup the **RMM** device, include (1)install the **RMM Agent** in the edge device; (2)register the device; and (3)create a storage for RMM.
-Please refer the [document](https://portal-technical-stage.wise-paas.com/doc/document-portal.html#RMM-4).
+Please refer the [document](https://portal-technical-stage.wise-paas.com/doc/document-portal.html#EdgeSense-4).

 #### Create Solution by Online Flow IDE
-1. Create a new Analytic, and it's named by training_decisiontree.
+1. Create a new Analytics, and it's named by training_decisiontree.
 	![](../_static/images/portal/scenario/2-13.png)
 	![](../_static/images/portal/scenario/2-14.png)
 	![](../_static/images/portal/scenario/2-15.png)
 	![](../_static/images/portal/scenario/2-16.png)

-2. Pull the SSO Setting node from the list in the left side.
-Then, enter the Username and Password in it.
+2. Pull the sso_setting node from the list in the left side.
+Then, enter the SSO Username and SSO Password in it.

 3. Pull the influxdb_query node from the list in the left side.
 Then, select the influxdb_dt and the service key that we have created.
 Therefore, enter `select * from machine` to the Query Command.